runabol/piper/README.md

 Piper Community is a fully featured product released under version 2.0 of the [Apache License][].
 I chose Apache v2 because it means that Piper Community Edition can be used for free with your project: whether in the cloud or behind the firewall.

 ## Piper Enterprise Edition
 Piper Enterprise is designed for commercial deployments where scale and availability are important.
+Contact [me](mailto:arik@creactiviti.com) for details.

 [Apache License]: http://www.apache.org/licenses/LICENSE-2.0